stjacqrm/short_scripts/README.md

 ### Prerequisites

-What dependencies you need to run random_scripts
+What dependencies you need to run short_scripts

 ```
 python3.6+